Addon SDK v2

 • As addons are implemented directly on scripting classes, there is no need for a separate script interface class - the addon class is the script interface.

-• It should allow for writing addons with TypeScript, similar to how TypeScript can be used to write code in projects.
+• It allows for writing addons with TypeScript, similar to how TypeScript can be used to write code in projects.

 • People already familiar with Construct's JavaScript coding feature will find it much easier to develop addons, and vice versa.

 Note that this only affects runtime scripts for plugins and behaviors.
-Effects and themes are unmodified in the v2 SDK.
+Effects and themes have no changes with the SDK v2.
 Editor scripts and JSON files for plugins and behaviors have only very minor changes, and DOM scripts and wrapper extensions do not need any modification at all.

 The following resources are available to help addon developers write new addons using the Addon SDK v2, or port existing addons to the Addon SDK v2.